adamtornhill/code-maat/README.md

 ## Limitations

 The current version of Code Maat processes all its content in memory.
-Thus, it doesn't scale to large input files.
+Thus, it may not scale to large input files (however, it depends a lot on the combination of parser and analysis).
 The recommendation is to limit the input by specifying a sensible start date (as discussed initially, you want to do that anyway to avoid confounds in the analysis).

 ## Future directions